Everything You Need to Know About the Childcare and Extended Childcare Leave in Singapore

 - You should have worked for your employer for at least three months

-- If you are self-employed, you must at least 3 months and have lost income during your leave period.
+- If you are self-employed, you must be self-employed for least 3 months and have lost income during your childcare leave period.

 Your childcare leave entitlement will vary depending on the nationality of your child.